How Much Does Tree Removal Cost in Corvallis, OR? (2026 Pricing Guide)

 6. Stump Removal

-Most tree removal quotes don't automatically include stump grinding.
-Stump grinding in Corvallis typically adds $100–$400 depending on the stump diameter.
-If you want the stump gone, ask for it to be included in the original quote β€” bundling is almost always cheaper than scheduling it separately.
+Most tree removal quotes don't include stump grinding by default.
+Stump grinding in Corvallis typically adds $100–$400 depending on the diameter.
+If you want the stump gone, ask for it in the original quote — bundling is almost always cheaper than booking the stump as a separate job later.
+Our stump grinding service page covers what's included.

 7. Debris Removal and Cleanup

-Most professional crews in Corvallis include debris hauling in their quote, but always confirm.
-Some contractors leave wood rounds and chips on-site for you to deal with.
-Others haul everything away.
-If you want firewood, let the crew know β€” many Willamette Valley contractors will cut the trunk into rounds for you at no extra charge.
+Most professional crews around Corvallis include debris hauling, but always confirm what "cleanup" means to them.
+Some haul everything.
+Some leave wood rounds and chips on-site for you to deal with.
+If you want firewood, say so up front — most local contractors will cut the trunk into rounds for you at no extra charge.

 Tree Removal Cost by Species in the Willamette Valley

-Tree Species Difficulty Notes for Corvallis Homeowners
+Tree Species Difficulty Notes

 Emergency Tree Removal Costs in Corvallis